Acorn C/C++: History

 Acorn's work on ANSI C compilers was begun around 1987, with a commercial release in 1988 for its Archimedes computer.
 Desktop C and Desktop Assembler were released in 1991.
 Codemist worked primarily on the ANSI C standard, while Acorn concentrated on the RISC OS specifics and optimisation for the ARM.
 Both parties exchanged sources regularly.

-The tools were originally developed by university academics Alan Mycroft and Arthur C Norman of Codemist.
+The tools were originally developed by university academics Alan Mycroft, Arthur C Norman and John Fitch of Codemist.
 Their development was taken up by Acorn and subsequently taken over by Castle Technology, who later added the lacking C99 support.
 Castle funded further development by means of a subscription scheme.
 In early 2009, development and sales of the tools were transferred to RISC OS Open.

 Subsequent enhancements have included adding the post-ARMv5 instructions to the standalone assembler tool, ObjAsm, and code generation by the C compiler to use those instructions where natural to do so from the language.
-In October 2020 a number of extensions to support the C18 standard were made available to developers.
+In October 2020 a number of extensions to support the C18 standard were made available to developers.The range of supported languages was expanded beyond the original C/C++ in October 2025 to include a Fortran 77 compiler based on the same Norcroft technology.